medialab/xan/docs/cmd/search.md

                              rows in a big file before piping to `view` or `flatten`).
     --left                   Rows without any matches will be kept in the output when using -U/--unique-matches, or -b/--breakdown, or -c/--count.
+    -Z, --fast-parser        Use a faster, zero-copy parser when searching the file.
+                             Note that no normalization of the input format will be applied when used without -s/--select.
+Also, this can only work using this command's default mode, i.e. filtering, and does not work with parallelization.
+                             Note that this parser is also unable to unescape CSV cells.
+This means you must take care of considering quotes to be doubled, and when using this flag without -s/--select, the command will attempt to match the whole row at once, so it may contain raw delimiters & newlines.
     -p, --parallel           Whether to use parallelization to speed up computation.
                              Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to